 The Rural Alaska Community Action Program, Inc. (RurAL CAP), founded in 1965, is a private, statewide, nonprofit organization working to improve the quality of life for low-income Alaskans.
 Operating with a deep respect for all people, our programs in housing, early childhood education, and health and well-being serve to alleviate the root causes of poverty.
 We are on the leading edge of delivering innovative, community-driven solutions in response to Alaska’s most challenging needs while supporting vulnerable individuals and communities statewide.

-Promoting socio-emotional development, healthy practices, cultural richness, and school readiness, RurAL CAP serves prenatal women, children, and families through early childhood education.
+Promoting socio-emotional development, healthy practices, cultural richness, and school readiness, we serve prenatal women, children, and families through early childhood education.
 Our programs include the Child Development Center, Head Start, Early Head Start, and Parents as Teachers (PAT).

 Child Development Center

 The Anchorage Child Development Center provides full-day, year-round child care for children between 19 months and five years of age.
-Our center engages children in various activities and lessons, while also providing healthy meals and snacks.
+Our center engages children in spacious classrooms with various educational activities and lessons.

 Head Start & Early Head Start

-Head Start and Early Head Start statewide programs prepare Alaska’s most vulnerable children for success in school and in life by encouraging social and cognitive development.
-While Head Start primarily serves three- and four-year-old children, Early Head Start programs work with infants and toddlers under the age of three.
+Head Start and Early Head Start are federally funded programs that prepare Alaska’s children and families with low-incomes for school and life success through comprehensive services in early education and family well-being.
+While Head Start primarily serves three- and four-year-olds, Early Head Start visits the homes of families with infants and toddlers under the age of three.

 Parents as Teachers

-Parents as Teachers (PAT), a national home-visiting teaching model, supports families statewide by delivering in-home services to prenatal women and families with children five and under.
+Parents as Teachers (PAT), a national home-visiting teaching model, supports families in Alaska Communities by delivering in-home services to prenatal women and families with children ages five and under.

 Homeless, Housing, & Shelter Services